Raindog-Games/Pick-Block-But-For-Tools/README.md

 <img src="src/main/resources/assets/quickpicktool/icon.png"  width="400" />

-This fabric mod allows the Player to use the quick pick block action to instead pick the tool that best breaks the block.
+This fabric mod allows the Player to use the Pick Block like action to instead pick the tool that best breaks or saves the block.
+This action does not override the main Minecraft Pick Block action

+To use the break feature hold "B" (default key binding) and middle click on the block to select the best breaking tool (prioritizes fortune).

-To use this feature hold "B" (default key binding) and middle click on the block to select the tool.
+To use the "save" feature hold "V" (default key binding) and middle click on the block to select the best silk touch tool.

 ## Features
 - Selects pickaxe for stone like blocks
 - Selects axe for wood like blocks
 - Selects shovel for dirt like blocks
 - Selects hoe for leave like blocks
+- Selects shears for wool like blocks and vine like blocks
+- Save hotkey chooses best silk touch tool

 ## Dependencies
 This is a Fabric mod (at this time) and requires the following:
 - minecraft 1.18
 - java 17
 - fabric-api 0.46.4+

-## Upcoming Features
-- Adding Quick Save Block feature for silk touch priority tools
-- Add glass tool blocks
-- Add shear tool blocks